 p: the average monthly hourly rate (based on latitude).
-P is calculated when the values in Table 2.6 are multiplied by the number of days of each month.
+P is calculated when the values in Table 2.10 are multiplied by the number of days of each month.
 It is given as a function of the month and the latitude of the area.

-For the calculations, the northern latitude corresponding to the point where the field is located equals to 37 $^{\circ}$ 26 '.
-Based on this value of the northern latitude, the values of the coefficient p were determined.
-In order to calculate the monthly needs of each crop separately, the reference cultivation evapotranspiration value should be multiplied by the factor Kc (Table 2.7).
+For the calculations, the northern latitude corresponding to the point where the field is located equals to 37°26'.
+Based on this value of the northern latitude, the values of the coefficient p were determined (see Table 2.10).
+In order to calculate the monthly needs of each crop separately, the reference cultivation evapotranspiration value should be multiplied by the factor Kc (see Table 2.7) as can be seen in Equation 22.

-$U{month} = f K$
+$$U{month} = f K \qquad (22)$$